 Novel things make your mind jump to attention with the release of dopamine.
 It snaps into “let’s figure this out mode” and is what motivates us to learn.
 When the novel is also challenging, our brain will stay engaged even longer.
 And an engaged brain is a happy brain!

 Look for growth opportunities, even when you’re busy.
-By learning new skills you are making yourself more valuable in your current role and improving your opportunities for your future career growth and success.
+By learning new skills, you are making yourself more valuable in your current role and improving your opportunities for future career growth and success.

 2. Capitalising on your unique skills and talents

-Your boredom may be a sign that you are not leveraging you unique skills and talents.
+Your boredom may be a sign that you are not leveraging your unique skills and talents.
 Are you a square peg in a round hole?

 Explore ways you can align the work you do, with what you are truly gifted at, what you are passionate about and what brings you real meaning.

-You may be able to find more of these types of tasks in the role you are currently in … but if not you may need to consider moving on.
+You may be able to find more of these types of tasks in the role you are currently in.
+If not, you may need to consider moving on.

 3. Focus outside of you

 The key to a meaningful life – at work and elsewhere – often lies in turning our focus from ourselves, to how we can help others.
 As a leader, this means creating opportunities for your team, helping them to make a little bit of progress towards their own growth and development every day.